nburwell/jira-glue/README.md

 Visit the [Launchd server client setup](https://github.com/nburwell/jira-glue/wiki/Launchd-server-client-setup) wiki page if you are interested in setting up a launchd process that makes global hotkey automation easy.

 Set up [global hotkeys using Automator or other Mac solutions](https://github.com/nburwell/jira-glue/wiki/Setup-Global-Hotkeys-(Mac)) for quick access to JIRA ticket information on the clipboard.

+Optional [Alfred Workflow from theis project](alfred/README.md) which requires the Alfred Powerpack

 ### Documentation